ACP Application Process

 A listing of Application Assistants and enrolling agencies can be found here, “Application Center Locations.”

 Request a meeting with an Application Assistant, keeping in mind that Application Assistants may have service limitations.
 For example, a law enforcement agency might limit services to victims within that agency’s jurisdiction.
 Application Assistants also have discretion as to their availability.
-They are not employees of the Colorado Department of Personnel and Administration.
+They are not employees of the Colorado Department of Personnel & Administration.

 Application Assistants and program applicants will discuss enrollment eligibility and whether ACP services should be added to your overall safety plan.
 Only Application Assistants can make ACP referrals and submit ACP applications.